meshtastic/meshtastic/docs/settings/telemetry-module.md

 ## Overview

-The Telemetry Module will allow nodes to send a specific message with information from connected sensors.
-Currently supported sensors are BME280, BME680, DHT11, DHT12, DHT21, DHT22 and Dallas 1-wire DS18B20.
+In addition to key device metrics such as battery level, the Telemetry Module will also allow nodes to send environmental metrics from externally connected sensors.
+Currently supported sensors are BME280, BME680, DHT11, DHT12, DHT21, DHT22, Dallas 1-wire DS18B20 and MCP9808.

 :::tip
 Once module settings are changed, a **reset** is required for them to take effect.